Anyolite/anyolite/README.md

 now they are potential roadblocks.

 * Only GCC and Visual Studio are officially supported as compilers (others might work)
+* Anyolite for Windows does only work with Crystal version 1.2.0 or higher
+* MRI is currently not supported on Windows

 ## Soft limitations